kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 ### Conclusion

 I achieved everything I could possibly want for this project, and I am very much content with the results.
-Further down the line I plan on adding on further datasources to my GraphQL gateway, where I can leverage the IoT related hardware for other projects as well.
+Further down the line I plan on adding on more monitoring, as well as additional datasources to my GraphQL gateway, where I can leverage the IoT related hardware for other projects as well.
 In that sense it feels great to have all the infrastructure already in place with a solid architecture that allows you to easily add on more datasources to the GraphQL gateway and what not.

 Below are some pictures of the project in action!